-The advent of Web 3.0 (Web3) is bringing massive challenges and revolutionizing the ways organizations are doing business.
-In this article, we will answer a question “What is Web3?”, and explore the most vivid Web 3.0 examples and technologies that businesses may leverage to harness Internet 3.0 potential.
+The advent of Web 3.0 or Web3 development is bringing massive challenges and revolutionizing the ways organizations are doing business.
+In this article, we will answer a question “What is Web3?”, and explore the most vivid Web 3.0 business models and technologies that companies may leverage to harness Internet 3.0 potential.

 With technologies developing at a head-spinning pace, it seems it only took one blink of an eye for the Internet to grow into what it is now.

 Yet, from the 1990s forward the transformation of the world wide web has gone through several distinct stages.

 During the phase that lasted from the 1990s to the 2000s, the internet mainly featured static pages.
 Users couldn’t voice their feedback or opinions on them.

 This version of the web started in the 2000s and continues even now.
 It is also called a social web, with users playing a key role in information exchange.
 This is the era of Facebook, Twitter, and YouTube when most of the content posted or shared relies on users’ contributions.

 The new era is shaping up right in front of our eyes.
 This is the phase when computers can understand and interpret information, and deliver personalized content.
 The web itself is built around decentralized technologies.

 Compared to its predecessors, Web 3.0 is more powerful and user-centric.
 Undoubtedly, it is more technologically advanced.

 The feature that Web3 relies on include:

 Web 3.0 contains tools and technologies allowing computers to understand and interpret information similarly to humans.
 One of the core concepts of the Semantic Web is metadata.
 These are attributes and descriptors added to existing information and content.
 They help machines to process it and pull meaningful insights.

 Artificial Intelligence (AI)